bdeluna16/kickstarter-analysis/README.md

 ### Statistical Analysis
 * Based on the data below we can conlude the following:
+  - On average, successful campaigns asked for $5,049 while failed campaigns asked for $10,554.00
+  - On average, successful campaigns had $5,602 pledged to them while failed campaigns had $559.00 pledged to to them
   - Failed kickstarter campaigns have a much higher fundraising goal than successful kickstarter campaigns
   - The mean & median pledged amounts of failed campaigns are much lower than the mean & median pledged amounts for successful campaigns.
-This is an indication that failed campaigns are unsuccessful for reasons other than requesting high goal amounts.
+This is an indication that failed campaigns are unsuccessful for reasons other than requesting high goal amounts